Individual Income Tax FAQs

 Nothing - You will not receive a booklet.
 If you filed electronically or used 2-D barcode software to file your return last year.
 If you want to go through your return on paper before you file, please use our fill-in forms that calculate or our print only forms located on our website.
 The department's fill-in forms that calculate have a 2D barcode option.
 You can print a 2D barcode on your return allowing the department to process your return faster and with fewer errors.

 PTC (Property Tax Credit) Book - If you filed a property tax credit claim using a paper Form MO-PTC last year and you did not file an individual income tax return, you should receive Form MO-PTC.
 If you are required to file an individual income tax return or want to file to get a refund of taxes withheld, use Form MO-PTS (not Form MO-PTC) with Form MO-1040P.

 Short Form Book - If you filed a paper return last year and qualified to use one of the Missouri short forms, you should receive a Form MO-1040A or MO-1040P.
 Both Missouri short forms allow you to claim itemized deductions.
-If your filing situation changed because you married, divorced, have income from another state, or now have a pension qualifying for an exemption, or similar change, you may need a different form.
+If your filing situation changed because you married, divorced, have income from another state, now have a pension qualifying for an exemption, or similar change, you may need a different form.

-Long Form Book - If you do not qualify for a short form and filed a paper return last year, you should receive a Form MO-1040 long form.
+Long Form Book - If you did not qualify for a short form and filed a paper return last year, you should receive a Form MO-1040 long form.
 If you were mailed a short form last year, but elected to file a paper long form, the department will not send you a short form again.
-You will be mailed the long form since that was your filing preference the previous year.
+You will be mailed the long form because that was your filing preference the previous year.
 Please consider electronic filing!

 In order to claim a refund for a decedent, the following documents are required: